Walmart Sales Rise on a Unified Commerce Strategy, Stock Hits a 52-Week High

 To develop this model, Walmart spent generously, recruiting and retaining top software-development talent.
 It also acquired digital properties to expand its online sales scale and scope and developed its version of Amazon’s Prime program.

-In addition, the retail giant launched Walmart Connect, a digital advertising platform that enables advertisers to access Walmart’s online properties, including its website, mobile app, and other digital channels, and target the company’s large customer base.
+The retail giant launched Walmart Connect, a digital advertising platform that enables advertisers to access Walmart’s online properties, including its website, mobile app, and other digital channels, and target the company’s large customer base.

-More recently, Walmart acquired Vizio Holding Corp. to accelerate Walmart Connect further in the United States.
+More recently, Walmart acquired Vizio Holding Corp. to further accelerate Walmart Connect in the United States.

 “Offering unmatched value, convenience, and assortment, Walmart (WMT) continues to outperform most retailers, even attracting upper-income shoppers from competitors and gaining share in this cohort,” Carol Levenson, director of research at Gimme Credit, said in a research note.